scop/bash-completion/README.md

-A. If your `command_not_found_handler` function is not intended to address (possibly missing) commands invoked during bash programmable completion functions.
-You can account for this in your function, for example, by testing if the `$COMP_`\* variables are set and taking appropriate bypass or other action.
+A. If your `command_not_found_handler` function is not intended to address (possibly missing) commands invoked during bash programmable completion functions, you can account for this by, for example, testing if the `$COMP_`\* variables are set and taking appropriate bypass or other action.

 **Q. Can tab completion be made even easier?**